bridget512/Intro-To-Robotics/README.md

 •	Appropriate comments	(5%)

-Synopsis Report (10%, in PDF, DOC or HTML)
+<b>Synopsis Report (10%, in PDF, DOC or HTML)

 All these items are mandatory for the documentation.
 0/10 if any are missing.

-The report structure should be in the order of the below:
+<b>The report structure should be in the order of the below:

 •	Introduction (Objectives, Genre, Target Users).
 (1%)